gofr-dev/gofr/docs/advanced-guide/remote-log-level-change/page.md

-# Dynamic Log Level Change
+# Remote Log Level Change

 Gofr provides support for dynamic remote log level updates, allowing users to adjust the log level of their application on-the-go.
 This feature is facilitated through simple configuration settings.